 International Student Services

-Once you arrive at Ambrose, International Student Services support staff will help you with the rest.
-It is our goal to make your Ambrose experience a positive one, whether that means helping with your course schedule, answering a question about housing, or just sharing stories over a cup of coffee.
+From the moment you arrive on campus until the day you graduate, our International Student Services staff is here to help.
+Our goal is to make your St. Ambrose experience a positive one, whether that means helping you with your course schedule, answering a question about housing, or just sharing stories over a cup of coffee.

 All the Comforts of Home